venkys-io/Code-Blogs/Trees/Easy/LevelOrderTraversal.md

 3) **Main Function:** The main function is the entry point for the program.
 It creates a sample binary   tree by dynamically allocating nodes and connecting them using pointers.
 The levelorder function is called with the root of the tree, initiating the level-order traversal.

-4) 10 20 30 40 50 60 70 is the output of this code.

-5) The program prints the data of each node in the binary tree in level-order.
+4) The program prints the data of each node in the binary tree in level-order.

 In summary, the C++ code is similar to the Java code you provided earlier.
 It defines a binary tree, implements a level-order traversal algorithm using a queue, creates a sample binary tree in the main function, and executes the level-order traversal on the tree.
 The output demonstrates the order in which the nodes are visited during the traversal.